aia0796/CFlip/README.md

 Why Coinflip Stands Out:

-Custom Token (CFLIP): Deployed on the FLOW Chain, our Coinflip token (CFLIP) promises seamless transactions and a unique gaming ecosystem.
+Custom Token (CFLIP): Deployed on the BNB Chain, our Coinflip token (CFLIP) promises seamless transactions and a unique gaming ecosystem.
 Upcoming Attractions: Stay tuned for an array of new games that will keep you engaged and entertained.
 From classic casino games to innovative puzzles, there's something for everyone.
 Airdrops Galore: Keep an eye out for our frequent airdrops where you can snag CFLIP tokens for free, just for being part of our community.
 User-Friendly Interface: Our sleek, intuitive design ensures that whether you're a seasoned gamer or a newbie, you'll find navigating through Coinflip a breeze.